 Line 18.
-Withholding payments.
-If taxes were paid on the corporation's behalf, enter the amount on line 18.
+Withholding payments made on your behalf from pass-through entity or real estate income.
+If taxes were paid on the corporation's behalf, enter the amount on this line.

 There's a requirement to withhold tax from the proceeds of sales of Oregon real property by nonresidents.
 This applies to individual nonresidents as well as C corporations that aren't doing business in Oregon.
 The amount to be withheld is the least of three amounts: